 Save the Children’s Out-Teach Mobile Education program in Tasmania is helping young offenders get their lives back on track.

-Save the Children’s Mobile Education program literally operates from the back of a van.
+The Out-Teach Mobile Education program is literally run from the back of a van.

 It’s a one-on-one outreach teaching initiative that aims to re-connect students who are disengaged or at risk of disengaging from education.

-Holly* joined the Out-Teach program in 2015 after coming through the Supporting Young People Through Bail program.
+Holly* joined the Out-Teach program in 2015 after coming through our Supporting Young People Through Bail program.

 She had a history of being suspended through primary school and her behavioural issues continued into High School.
 By the time she met Dane she was failing all her subjects and not coping well with the classroom dynamics.

 “I find it hard to concentrate when everyone’s talking,” says Holly.

 “And I find it hard to do things without having one-on-one work.
 Like being shown actually how to do the work.
 Otherwise I don’t understand it.
 Then in the classroom, I’m just left sitting there thinking ‘what do I do, how am I supposed to understand it’”.